|Online & Mobile Banking||231-526-4160

 -Access ID & Password Protection

 Your Access ID and password are the first line of defense, and act as unique identifiers for your personal or business account.
 Create unique passwords that are changed frequently and avoid using the same password for multiple sites.
 You should also avoid using passwords such as your birth date, name, address, or Social Security number.
 It is recommended that a strong password is used that contains twelve characters, uses a combination of upper and lowercase letters, numbers, and special characters.
 Do not to share this information with anyone.
 Identity Theft and fraud attempts are usually conducted with someone the victim knows.
 When available, utilize bio-metric security features such as Face ID or Touch ID for added safety.

 Avoid allowing your computer or a public computer to “save” or “store” your password.
 Allowing your computer to remember login information gives anyone with physical access to your computer the ability to log in to your accounts.

-With First Community Bank’s Internet Banking system you are able to securely communicate with Customer Service via our Secure Messaging system.
+With First Community Bank’s Internet Banking system you are able to securely communicate with Customer Service via our Secure Message Center.

 Cookies are unique identifiers that we transfer to your device to enable our systems to recognize your device and provide personalized banking services.